rezer-bleede/dbt-rowlineage/demo/README.md

 ## Project layout

-- `dbt_project.yml` and `profiles.yml` configure dbt for the Postgres service.
+- `dbt_project.yml` and `profiles.yml` configure dbt for the Postgres service using the `rowlineage` adapter backed by Postgres.
+- `packages.yml` installs the `dbt-rowlineage` dbt adapter package directly from GitHub so dbt can load the custom adapter.
 - `models/` contains staging and mart models that keep row counts aligned to make lineage easy to inspect.
 - `seeds/` stores the seed data (`example_source.csv`).
-- `docker/Dockerfile` installs `dbt-postgres` and `dbt-rowlineage` from PyPI and runs dbt plus the lineage export script.
+- `docker/Dockerfile` installs `dbt-postgres` and the `dbt-rowlineage` adapter from PyPI and runs dbt plus the lineage export script.
 - `docker-compose.yml` wires together the Postgres container, the dbt runner, the lineage UI, and the SQLMesh UI, mounting `./output` so lineage artifacts are available on the host.
 - `scripts/generate_lineage.py` patches SQL with `_row_trace_id`, captures lineage across the two model hops, and writes JSONL/Parquet outputs.